Flying during the Covid-19 pandemic and what service to expect.

 United may have the best service since the pandemic of the airlines I have flown.
 Solely because they have always had beverage service.
 They too distribute snack bags with a bottle of water, Pretzels and Stroopwafle, but these are distributed with a beverage trolley.
 All drinks come unopened to limit contact so you can see it would save the airlines money not to serve drinks.
 So United's current Economy Snack is more substantial to their usual Economy service.
 First Class is similar to the others.
 On shorter flights the same snack bag as in Economy is served.
 On longer flights there is a choice between 2 snack boxes.
 Regardless of time of day.
 I recently flew from SAN to ORD at 7am and was offered a choice of a Savory Snack Box or a Tapas Snack Box.
 Not very appealing so early.
 But, if I was departing out of one of their hubs they are serving a more substantial snack.
 Even a hot breakfast sandwich.
 I have only seen photo's of this as I have seen photo's of a hot meal that United just started serving on their Hawaii flights.
 This was nice to see.
 Like AA, United does serve a hot meal between LAX/SFO and EWR (and now JFK).
 They too are using larger aircraft on these routes and have full Business Class service.
 Bottle of water and nice pillow and blanket at your seat.
 I have only flown this route once on a new B787-10 red-eye from SFO to EWR.
 I was pleasantly surprised to get a choice of hot meals especially after flying from LAX to IAD in Business Class and only receiving a Savory Box.
 Again, all served on one tray and all items sealed.

 I have only flown once on Alaska and that was in First Class from KOA to SAN.
 My wife and I received a choice of a Turkey Sandwich or Fruit & Cheese Snack.
 The only highlight was a fresh baked Chocolate Chip Cookie that was served after the meal.
 A full beverage service was offered, but I think the canned Wine made my wife sick.
 I am not sure what was served in Economy, but I know you can purchase the same snack served in First in Premium Economy to and from Hawaii.
 Outside of that, all airlines have stopped buy on board for the time being.
-Alaska usually provides a dig-e player in First, but the flight attendant told me due to the Virus they are temporarily not being provided.
+Alaska usually provides a dig-e player in First, but the flight attendant told me due to the Virus they are temporarily not being provided. *** Alaska has brought back hot meals to and from Hawaii as well as Transcontinental flights.
+Not sure about dig-e player though.

 Because Hawaii is such a pain to get to now my wife and I have flown to Cancun twice (and will make it a 3rd time next month).
 It is easy to get back into the US/San Diego through the CBX Bridge at TIJ.
 Like the US Carriers, Aeromexico has reduced their service.
 They board from the rear of the aircraft on their B737's so Business Class passengers are last to board.
 They do have packaged blankets on your seat in Business.
 I am not sure what the service is in Economy, but they do signify it as a beverage flight with snack.
 In Clase Premier they still do offer a welcome drink of Orange Juice or Water and full beverage service during the flight.
 Between CUN and MEX a snack basket is brought with a choice of cookies, chips, or a nut mix.
 I think they only want you to take one item, because every time I go for a second treat they are trying to pull that basket back ;) MEX to TIJ is designated as a "Premier Meal" flight.
 However, on our flight last November we received the same snack basket offerings as CUN - MEX and last moth there was a box with a cold sandwich and packet of nuts in a box.
-With additional snack basket goodies coming after the meal.
+With additional snack basket goodies coming after the meal. *** We flew from MEX to TIJ a month ago (May 2021) and received a very nice hot breakfast.
+Not sure if this means they will always serve hot meal on this flight or we just got lucky.

 Any time I sat in Premium Economy I did not receive anything different than regular Economy.
 Some airlines may now serve alcohol to Economy Plus passengers (Delta does).
 Additionally, not one flight I have been on in First Class in the US offered pre-departure drinks nor do they hand out hot towels.
 My guess is service will lag the improving coronavirus conditions in the US.
 Especially in First Class.
 While I understand less contact and less time with passengers masks off is a reason for the reduced service I do think the cost savings will extend the life of First Class meals returning.
 Whereas, I think the airlines will start full beverage service and do away with snack bags relatively soon in Coach (that too may save them money) and restart Buy on Board meals as American stated.
 On the positive side with so many fewer flights, delays are very uncommon (not one flight I have been on has been delayed) and getting to and from the airports and navigating airports is a breeze now.
 The Lounge experience has also suffered with many airline lounges still closed and reduced food offerings.
 Either way, I look forward to day (which I do not think will be until 2022) when I can enjoy a nice meal in First Class and sleep on an airplane without a mask.
 Some good news I heard today is The European Union will open travel to vaccinated Americans this Summer.
 Hopefully this will motivate some people to get vaccinated sooner than later and the US (and Hawaii) will due away with negative test requirements for arriving and returning vaccinated travelers.